Mathoxxx/RecimeChallenge/README.md

 _**Entities Design:**_

 -The Recipe entity models the core concept of a cooking recipe.
-It was designed with clarity, usability, and future extensibility in mind.
+It was designed for clarity, usability, and future extensibility in mind.
-Represent real-world recipe data (name, instructions, ingredients) Ensure a normalized, relational structure (e.g. link to Ingredient entity) Allow future expansion (e.g. tags, ratings, difficulty, cook time).
+Represent real-world recipe data (name, instructions, ingredients) Ensure a normalized, relational structure (e.g. link to Ingredient entity)

 -The Ingredient entity represents a unique item that can be used in multiple recipes.
 It was designed to support a normalized schema and allow reuse across the database.
-This approach prevents duplication (e.g., “Sugar” appearing multiple times) and enables features like ingredient management or tagging in the future.
+This approach prevents duplication (e.g., “Sugar” appearing multiple times).

 Relationship with Recipes
 The Ingredient entity is connected to Recipe indirectly via the join entity RecipeIngredient.
 This allows:
 One ingredient to be reused in multiple recipes Tracking amount and units per recipe use

-Keeps ingredients normalized

-Avoids name duplication in the database

-Enables future features like filtering recipes by ingredient or nutrition data
+It also helps to keep ingredients normalized, avoid name duplication in the database and enables future features like filtering recipes by ingredient

-Recipe (1) ────< RecipeIngredient >──── (1) Ingredient

-Reusability: Ingredients are shared across recipes without duplication

-Normalization: Clean relational model that avoids redundant data

-Extendable: You can add fields later (e.g., calories, allergens, categories) without affecting core logic